Druckansicht der Internetadresse:

 • Diaspora, globalism, and cosmopolitanism in/and Anglophone literatures and cultures

-• Anglophone literatures and cultures and the global environmental humanities
+• Anglophone literatures and cultures and the planetary environmental humanities

 • Adaptation, intertextuality and media change in/and literary and visual media